Dallas Sexual Harassment Lawyer

 Reporting hostile work environment harassment is important because an employee's failure to file a complaint may later prevent him/her from recovering for unlawful harassment.

 Many employees fear reporting sexual harassment and other unlawful workplace harassment out of concern for retaliation.
 Sexual harassment law, however, prohibits an employer from retaliating against an employee who complains or reports conduct that the employee believes, in good faith, is sexual harassment or other unlawful harassment.

 The law also prohibits employers from retaliating against an employee who participates in a sexual harassment or other investigation of unlawful workplace harassment.
 Even if an employee cannot recover on a claim of workplace harassment for technical, legal reasons, an employee still may recover unpaid wages and for emotional distress is he/she experiences unlawful retaliation

 The most difficult decision any victim of sexual harassment has to make is the decision to no longer accept it.
 Dallas sexual harassment lawyer Barry Hersh can assist you through this often confusing process by helping you to formulate your complaint, assisting you with the investigation stages of your complaint and, if necessary, vindicating your right to be free from unlawful harassment through litigation.
 If you are experiencing sexual harassment or other unlawful workplace harassment, complete the law firm's online inquiry form

 Practical Considerations relating to Unlawful Harassment

 - Tell the harasser that their conduct is unwelcome, illegal, and must immediately stop.
 Each time.
 Every time.

-- Report the incident to your manager, Human Resource department, and the harasser's supervisor.
+- Report the incident to your manager, Human Resource, and the harasser's supervisor.

 - Submit your complaint in writing.
-If your complaint was verbal, follow it up with an e-mail.
+If your complaint is verbal, follow it up with an e-mail.